CFGMastersGroup1/CentsApp/README.txt

 What do I do with this project:

-clone the repository in the desired folder using XCODE simulator feature on Mac or any simulator of your choice open the app and explore it send us fededback and ideas for improvement
+clone the repository into the desired folder using XCODE simulator feature on Mac or any simulator of your choice open the app and explore it send us fededback and ideas for improvement